gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 2. there is no apps/frontend/src/app/history page.
 How do we handle past threads?

 #Bugs
-1. the thread id persists when you open the window again even when using the base URL.
+1. the token count is not visible for messages sent by the user in the database table.
-2. Messages disappear immediately
+2.
-3. no tables in heroku
+3.